kubo/injector/README.md

 **Note:** It may work on Windows on ARM though I have not tested it because I have no ARM machines.
 Let me know if it really works.

+## MacOS
+The injector connects to the target process using task_for_pid and creates a mach-thread.
+If dlopen is called in this thread, the target process will fail with an error, however, it is possible to create another thread using pthread_create_from_mach_thread function for Mac >= 10.12 or pthread_create otherwise.
+In the created thread, the code for loading the library is executed.
+The second thread is created when injector_inject is called and terminated when injector_detach is called.
 # Compilation

 ## Linux